jv80/C-language/README.md

 ## Specifications

-Scripts and expressions taken from homework, exercises and personal projects.
+Programs taken from homework, exercises and personal projects.

 All scripts were run in [cygwin](https://www.cygwin.com/)